 - More modern: Reflects 3 years and 11 months of technical progress since the G5 launch.

-Reasons to prefer the Panasonic Lumix DMC-G5:
+Arguments in favor of the Panasonic Lumix DMC-G5:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - More compact: Is smaller (120x83mm vs 133x92mm) and will fit more readily into a bag.